Former Seahawk Kenny Easley elected to Pro Football Hall of Fame

 Others who will join Easley in the 2017 Hall of Fame class are running backs Terrell Davis and LaDanian Tomlinson, quarterback Kurt Warner, kicker Morten Andersen, defensive end Jason Taylor and Dallas Cowboys owner Jerry Jones.

-Known for a hard-hitting style that earned him the nickname “The Enforcer,” Easley’s career highlights with Seattle included being voted a first-team All-Pro pick three straight years from 1983-85 and selected as the AP Defensive Player of the Year in 1984 and finishing with 32 interceptions in seven seasons as a Seahawk.
+Known for a hard-hitting style that earned him the nickname “The Enforcer,” Easley’s career highlights with Seattle included being voted a first-team All-Pro pick three straight years from 1983-85, being selected as the AP Defensive Player of the Year in 1984 and finishing with 32 interceptions in seven seasons as a Seahawk.

 Most Read Stories